GalaxyGate/guides/docs/hosting/discord/javascript.md

 ## Introduction

-In this guide you will learn:
+In this article you will learn:

-* How to host a Discord.js bot on a vps.
+* What is needed to host a Discord.js Bot.
-* How to make bot stay online 24/7.
+* How to keep the bot running after closing the SSH session.

-In this guide, I am assuming that:
+In this article, we assume that:

+* You are using discord.js as your library
-* You have locally tested the bot and it works.
+* You have confirmed your bot is working locally.
-* You know how to establish an SSH connection or use an SSH client.
+* Know how to establish an SSH connection.
-* You know how to use FTP/SFTP to upload files or use a deployment method like GitHub.
+* Know how to use FTP/SFTP to upload files.
 * You have a Linux VPS (Debian/Ubuntu).
-* You are logged in as root or have a user that can use sudo.

 ## Installation